-Accreditation - CollegeAmerica AZ
+Accreditation - CollegeAmerica AZ and California College San Diego

-CollegeAmerica® (CollegeAmerica AZ) is accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC), 2101 Wilson Boulevard, Suite 302, Arlington, Virginia 22201, (703) 247-4212.
-ACCSC is listed as nationally recognized accrediting agency by the United

-States Department of Education under the provisions of Public Law 82-550 and subsequent legislation that requires the evaluation of such agencies and issuance of an official list by the Department.
+CollegeAmerica® (CollegeAmerica AZ) and California College San Diego are accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC), 2101 Wilson Boulevard, Suite 302, Arlington, Virginia 22201, (703) 247-4212.
+ACCSC is listed as nationally recognized accrediting agency by the United States Department of Education under the provisions of Public Law 82-550 and subsequent legislation that requires the evaluation of such agencies and issuance of an official list by the Department.